-- All students are given the opportunity to enter the Cambridge Chemistry Challenge (an Olympiad style competition for Year 12 and below). - The main RSC Chemistry Olympiad competition, held in January is open to Year 13 chemists. - These problem-solving exam based competitions are cost-free and provide students with the opportunity to stretch themselves beyond A Level, apply their knowledge and skill to interesting and challenging scenarios and the chance to gain a certificate of great value for subsequent university applications.
+- All students are given the opportunity to enter the Cambridge Chemistry Challenge (an Olympiad style competition for year 12 and below). - The main RSC Chemistry Olympiad competition, held in January is open to year 13 chemists. - These problem-solving exam-based competitions are cost-free and provide students with the opportunity to stretch themselves beyond A level, applying their knowledge and skill to interesting and challenging scenarios with the chance of gaining a certificate of great value for subsequent university applications.